Home Majors Geography and Cartography

-Geography and Cartography Degree
+Geography and Cartography

 Students study spatial relationships, physical landscapes, human-environment interactions, and mapping technologies including geographic information systems (GIS) and remote sensing.
 Graduates typically pursue careers as GIS analysts, urban planners, environmental consultants, cartographers, and geospatial intelligence analysts for government and private companies.
 GIS skills are in high demand across industries from real estate to defense to public health.

-What Geography and Cartography Graduates Do
+What Geography and Cartography graduates do

 Your career will likely start either in the field or behind a screen.
 As a surveying and mapping technician, you might spend your days outdoors collecting precise location data with GPS equipment.
 Alternatively, you could begin as a junior cartographer, using GIS software to clean datasets and build foundational map layers for urban planning or environmental firms.